tlevine/www.thomaslevine.com/content/!/cool-things-happen-when-you-have-lots-of-spreadsheets/index.md

 Data catalogs make it kind of easy to get a bunch of spreadsheets all together.
 The basic approach is this.

-1. Run an empty search on a data catalog to get all of the dataset identifiers.
+1. Get all of the dataset identifiers.
 2. Download the metadata document about each dataset.
 3. Download data files about each dataset.